 To get the ultimate pleasure from this delicious pud, I suggest you slice and tuck in once it’s turned out.
 Whilst the sponge will keep, and still be extremely yummy for 2-3 days, the syrup will soak in and it won’t be quite as squidgy as when it’s first cooked.
 To liven things up a little, you can trickle over a little additional syrup before reheating the sponge.

 If by chance you have leftovers that are not going to get used, the sponge can be frozen.
 Portion, wrap well and label before popping it into the freezer.
 It will be fine in there for up to 2 months.

-As syrup sponge is really sweet, it’s best served up with things that are not so.
-I know steamed syrup sponge and *custard are a match made in heaven but I think chilled fresh cream poured over the top would work wonderfully too.
+As syrup sponge is really sweet, it’s best served up with things less so.
+I know steamed syrup sponge and *custard are a match made in heaven, but I think chilled fresh cream poured over the top would work wonderfully too.

 *Check this product out to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
 If in doubt leave it out.